munozrc/yt-music-downloader/README.md

 # yt-music-downloader

-🎧 Herramienta CLI para descargar canciones desde YouTube Music en formato MP3, con metadatos ID3 enriquecidos 🏷️: artista, álbum, título y carátula.
-Todo desde la terminal.
+🎧 CLI tool to download songs from YouTube Music in MP3 format, with rich ID3 metadata 🏷️: artist, album, title, and cover art.